Moving into a new home or apartment is exciting, but moving day can also be stressful.

 - Large Screen Television Box

 We found that Uhaul had most of those types of specialty boxes at a reasonable price.
 We just walked in to our local Uhaul and picked up what we needed.
+They were very helpful.
+(They are also a great place for propane.)

 You can also call the local U-Haul customer service number before heading over to their place.
 The customer service representative should be able to tell you which boxes you’ll need and how much they cost.
 They’ll also let you know if they have any specialty boxes you can use.